Dr. Raymond E. Forslund, Chair (Member, 2017-2019)

 Jonathan is a Professor in the Department of Chemistry at Purdue University and by courtesy, a Professor in the Purdue University School of Materials Engineering.
 He grew up in the Boston area and was often taken to the beach by his parents.
 Now at Purdue, his research program focuses on materials produced by marine organisms.
 A particular focus is the adhesives and cements produced by mussels and oysters for sticking to rocks.
 Ongoing efforts include characterization of these marine biological materials, developing synthetic polymer mimics, and designing applications for these new materials.
 Projects are often inspired by what is seen while out scuba diving.

-Dr. Matthew Windsor
+Dr. Matthew Windsor Member (2016-2018)

 Matt Windsor is the Senior Manager of Science Communications at the Association for Research in Vision and Ophthalmology (ARVO).
 He is responsible for activities that help vision researchers communicate their science to anyone who will listen.
 Matt discovered his passion for science advocacy as a postdoctoral fellow at Vanderbilt University when he joined the ACS Tennessee Government Affairs Committee (TNGAC) in 2011.
 He earned his Ph.D. in organic chemistry from U. Wisconsin-Madison in 2010, and a B.A. in chemistry from Boston University in 2005.

-Dr. Ruth Ann Woodall
+Dr. Ruth Ann Woodall Member (2016-2018)

 Ruth serves as Associate Vice President for Education and Workforce Development for the Tennessee Chamber of Commerce & Industry and is located in Nashville, Tennessee.
 She currently leads the Tennessee Scholars for the Chamber.

-Prior to joining the Tennessee Chamber of Commerce & Industry, Ruth taught Chemistry in Metro Nashville Public Schools, in Shelby County Schools, and math in Dyer County Schools.
+Prior to joining the Tennessee Chamber of Commerce & Industry, Ruth taught chemistry in Metro Nashville Public Schools, in Shelby County Schools, and math in Dyer County Schools.
 She has led groups of students to study chemistry in Russia and Siberia and Marine Biology and Zoology in New Zealand and Australia through the People to People Youth Science Exchange.

 Ruth is currently serving on the Nashville Section of the ACS as councilor, National Chemistry Week (NCW) and Earth Day Chair.
 She serves as chair of the ACS Tennessee Government Affairs Committee.
 She served the ACS for 19 years on Committee on Community Activities.
-She serves on the Tennessee Science Teachers Board of directors as past president and Exhibits chair, on the State ACT policy council as secretary, on the Women in Science and Industry Champions Board at MTSU, on the Advisory Board of Nashville Singers and Tennessee United Way board.
-She is an ACS Chemistry Ambassador and spends numerous hours advocating for STEM education.
+She also serves on the Tennessee Science Teachers Board of directors as past president and Exhibits chair, on the State ACT policy council as secretary, on the Women in Science and Industry Champions Board at MTSU, on the Advisory Board of Nashville Singers and Tennessee United Way board.
+Ruth is an ACS Chemistry Ambassador and spends numerous hours advocating for STEM education.